Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 ### <a name="R2059" />R2059 UniqueResourcePaths
 **Category** : Error

-**Applies to** : ARM swagger specs
+**Applies to** : ARM OpenAPI(swagger) specs

 **Output Message**: Multiple resource providers are not allowed in a single spec.
 More than one the resource paths were found: '{0}'.

 **Description**: Verifies whether more than one resource providers exists in the specification or not.

-**Why the rule is important**: Per the [ARM guidelines](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/resource-api-reference.md), each swagger specification must contain one resource provider.
+**Why the rule is important**: Per the [ARM guidelines](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/resource-api-reference.md), each OpenAPI(swagger) specification must contain one resource provider.

-**How to fix the violation**: One swagger specification must have one resource provider.
-Please create multiple swaggers, each for one provider.
+**How to fix the violation**: One OpenAPI(swagger) specification must have one resource provider.
+Please create multiple OpenAPI(swagger) specs, each for one provider.
 Please refer
 [Literate Configuration](https://github.com/Azure/autorest/blob/185e337137c990b9cc1b8ebbb272e76eeeef43a1/docs/user/literate-file-formats/configuration.md).

 **Impact on generated code**: N/A.